ValenQiu/CV_code/HSV/Readme.md

 #### HSV_centerPoint.py
    * Used for detecting the center point of the target.
-    * first detect the image and extract the target color from the image.
+   * First detect the image and extract the target color from the image.
-    * then use 'erode' to process the edge & small dots for a more accurate result.
+   * Then use 'erode' to process the edge & small dots for a more accurate result.
-    * draw contours and mark their positions by using the function 'drawMyContours'.
+   * Draw contours and mark their positions by using the function 'drawMyContours'.
-    * use a filter to filter out some unexpected contours by counting the length of the contour.
+   * Use a filter to filter out some unexpected contours by counting the length of the contour.
-    * show the filtered contours and use their position to calculate the center point (can be used to calculate the edge or other points relate to contours.
+   * Show the filtered contours and use their position to calculate the center point (can be used to calculate the edge or other points relate to contours.
+   *
     ```Ruby
     left_point_x = np.min(box[:, 0])
     right_point_x = np.max(box[:, 0])